This post may contain affiliate links. Please read our disclosure policy.

-- Sauté the onion in a large pot for 5-7 minutes over medium-high heat (I like to let it brown a little for extra flavor).
+- Add the olive oil to a large pot over medium heat, and sauté the onion for 5-7 minutes (I like to let it brown a little for extra flavor).

 - Add the chicken pieces and cook for a few minutes until they're no longer pink on the outside.

 - Stir in the garlic and cook for about 30 seconds.

-- Add the remaining ingredients except for the cream cheese.
+- Add the remaining ingredients except for the cream cheese and salt & pepper.
 Increase the heat and bring the chili to a boil.
 Reduce the heat so it's simmering, and cook for 10 minutes.

 - Cut the cream cheese into cubes, then microwave it for 30 seconds to help soften it up.
 Stir it in, and continue cooking for another 5 minutes or so until the cream cheese has nicely incorporated into the sauce and it's warmed through.

 - Season chili with salt & pepper as needed.
-Serve it up and and top as desired.
+Serve it up and top as desired.

 - I used about 1 pound of chicken breasts in this recipe.
 You can use cooked chicken in this recipe if you have some, but I would reduce cooking time so as not to overcook the chicken.

-- I like the tanginess the cream cheese gives this recipe, but you could also use heavy cream if you wish (I'd start with 1/2 cup).
-I'd add some lime juice to compensate for the tanginess if you do this.
-Sour cream would also work if you don't have cream cheese.
+- I like the tanginess the cream cheese gives this recipe, but you could instead use heavy cream if you wish (I’d start with 1/2 cup).
+I’d add some lime juice to compensate for the lack of tanginess if you do this.
+Sour cream would also work if you don’t have cream cheese.

 - Serves 4-6.